peteroupc/peteroupc.github.io/random.md

 - procedurally generated maps for a role-playing game,
 - [**shuffling**](#Shuffling) a virtual deck of cards for a solitaire game, or
-- a game board or puzzle board that normally varies every session.
+- a randomly chosen configuration of a game board or puzzle board.

 In general, the bigger that "random" content is, the greater the justification to use a manually-seeded PRNG and a custom seed to generate that content.
 The following are special cases: